a closer look at EEG

 - Polyspikes are a series of spikes that happen quickly.

 - Spike waves happen when one or more brief spikes are followed by a slow wave, and this happens three times per second.

 So EEGs show what is happening in the brain during the test, but why is this helpful in epilepsy?
 Epileptic seizures are caused by disturbed brain activity – which simply means that the normal activity of the brain (and therefore the normal EEG reading) is suddenly interrupted and changes.
 When a seizure happens during an EEG, the normal pattern of brain activity that is seen on the EEG reading changes, and different brain activity can be seen.

-Partial seizures – another name for 'focal seizures'.
-There are seizures that happen in, and affect, only part of the brain (not both sides of the brain) and start from a 'focal point' in the brain.
+Focal seizures – (previously called partial seizures).
+These are seizures that happen in, and affect, only part of the brain (not both sides of the brain) and start from a 'focal point' in the brain.
 What happens in these seizures varies depending on which part of the brain is affected and what that part of the brain normally does.

 Generalised seizures – seizures that happen in, and affect, both sides of the brain from the start.
 There are many different types of generalised seizures but they all involve the person becoming unconscious, even just for a few seconds, and they won't remember the seizure itself.
 The most well-known generalised seizure is the tonic clonic (convulsive) seizure.

 Although this all sounds simple, it is not quite so easy!
 Usually when someone has a seizure, the seizure does not cause a typical pattern on the EEG, it just causes a change in the EEG (although there are some types of epilepsy that have typical EEG patterns associated with them).
 This means that sometimes the EEG is described as ‘abnormal’ (that is ‘not normal’ brain activity) but does not ‘prove’ that the person has epilepsy.